fabioyamashita/dogmkt/README.md

 ## Tests

+For tests purposes, you can login with any user already registered by default.

-Use the following login and password to access the app:
+Use the following login and password as example to access the app:
-- Login: admin@admin.com
+- Login: maria@gmail.com
-- Password: admin
+- Password: maria

-You can also create new users for tests.
+You can also create new users for your tests.